bakedchickengames/reformatnousb/README.md

 ## put example of what I did with exact steps, will add images here later
 ```
+::all these commands are done in cmd administrator
 ::extract the iso file with 7z
 7z.exe x -y -oD:\win7 "D:\win7\Win7_Ult_SP1_English_x64.iso"